AnimatedRNG/rust-slides/01/content.md

 * Explicit ownership is the biggest new feature Rust brings to the table!
 * Checked at compile time!
 * Easy to find yourself "fighting the borrow checker" at first.

+But first, some important language features that might be familiar...

 ---